March-hare/decayimage/readme.txt

 There is currently no way to associate a specific decay image with a specific incident.
 Instead decay images are associated with categories, and the default category is the incident marker.
+By default this module will try and create a default category decay image, but this is not possible unless the category icon is of type PNG.

 == Installation ==